unixporn/trup/readme.md

 - pfp Displays the user's profile picture in highest resolution.
 - modping - Pings online mods.
 (Don't abuse.)
 - desc - Sets or clears your descriptions, displays it with fetch.
+- help - Shows the list of commands and their usage.

 ## Kudos to:
 - [davidv171](https://github.com/davidv171) & [GaugeK](https://github.com/GaugeK) for fetcher.sh